JayRoboticDeveloper/Jayaraju_Mylapalli_Portifolio/_pages/about.md

 - Crop field boundary detection and classification using ML + satellite data
 - Autonomous systems research and motion/control

 I enjoy tackling challenging, end-to-end problems and collaborating in teams.
-I'm currently open to roles in Robotics, Autonomous Systems, and Embedded/Controls.
+I'm currently open to roles in Robotics, Autonomous Systems, and Embedded/Controls and More to Be added.